Driving the Oregon Trail

-From the wide-open spaces of the West to the dense urban chaos of the East, this route offers the longest and most involved road trip in this book.
+From the wide-open spaces of the West to the dense urban chaos of the East, the Oregon Trail route offers the longest and most involved road trip in Road Trip USA.
 Connecting an exceedingly diverse range of places and totaling over 3,300 miles—many more if you count all the potential detours, side trips, and parallel routes—US-20 takes in a little of everything during its two-lane trek from Oregon’s rugged coast to the glorious sea and sand of Cape Cod.

 Superlative sights include at least two wonders of the world, New York’s Niagara Falls and Wyoming’s Yellowstone National Park; the great cities of Boston and Chicago; and two halls of fame, one in Cleveland celebrating rock ’n’ roll, the other in Cooperstown idolizing the national pastime, baseball.
 Odd museums, classic diners, idyllic towns, and poignant postindustrial decay—you’ll find it all along this great cross-country highway.